 In June 1997, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 130 (SFAS No. 130), "Comprehensive Income".
 SFAS No. 130 becomes effective for the Company's fiscal year 1999 and requires reclassification of earlier financial statements for comparative purposes.
-SFAS No. 130 requires that changes in the amounts of certain items, including foreign currency translation adjustments and gains and losses on certain securities be shown in the financial statement in which comprehensive income is reported, but does require that an amount representing total comprehensive income be reported in that statement.
+SFAS No. 130 requires that changes in the amounts of certain items, including foreign currency translation adjustments and gains and losses on certain securities be shown in the financial statements.
+SFAS No. 130 does not require a specific format for the financial statement in which comprehensive income is reported, but does require that an amount representing total comprehensive income be reported in that statement.
 The Company believes the adoption of SFAS No. 130 will not have a material effect on the consolidated financial statements.